Yolanda Wel Deng

 Yolanda Awel Deng is a South Sudanese politician who was the minister of health, in the South Sudan Transitional Government of National Unity cabinet from 2022 to 2025.

 She hails from Warrap State of Barhr El Ghazel region.

 Education

-Yolanda Awel graduated with Bachelor Degree in Psychology from the University Saskatchewan and later Master's Degree in Conflict Analysis and Management from Royal Road University in Canada.
+Yolanda Awel graduated with a Bachelor's degree in Psychology from the University Saskatchewan and later a Master's degree in Conflict Analysis and Management from Royal Road University in Canada.